Discovering the Living Mosaic of Tanzania’s Biodiversity

 8. Practical Travel Tips and Cultural Guidance

-Best Time to Visit: May to October for safaris and trekking; January to March for coast and marine life.
+Best Time to Visit: May to October for safaris and trekking; January to March for the coast and marine life.

 Packing Checklist: Reef-safe sunscreen, reusable water bottle, lightweight trekking clothes, hat, and binoculars.